Back to Blog

-As of April 2026, the cheapest AI receptionist at 100 minutes per month is AIRA at $24.95 (if your calls stay under 30), but the best overall value is Trillet at $49 total with 150 minutes included, $0.20/minute overage, and multi-channel support (voice, SMS, WhatsApp) on every plan.
-At 200 minutes, Rosie leads on raw price at $49 (250 minutes included), though it locks appointment booking behind its $149 plan.
-At 500 minutes, costs diverge dramatically: Trillet totals $119, Rosie hits $149 (you need the Scale plan), Dialzara reaches $240.20, and per-call platforms like Smith.ai can exceed $400.
+As of June 2026, the cheapest AI receptionist sticker price at 100 minutes per month is AIRA (and the identically priced UpFirst) at $24.95, though that base covers only 30 calls before per-call overage kicks in.
+The best overall value is Trillet at $49 total with 150 minutes included, $0.20/minute overage, and multi-channel support (voice, SMS, WhatsApp) on every plan.
+At 200 minutes, Rosie holds the lowest total at $49 (250 minutes included), though it locks appointment booking behind its $149 Scale plan.
+At 500 minutes, costs diverge sharply: Trillet totals $119, Phonely $112.50, Rosie $149 (Scale plan), Dialzara $199 (Business Plus plan), and Smith.ai's fully managed AI Receptionist runs a flat $500.
 The sticker price on an AI receptionist plan tells you almost nothing about what you will actually pay.

 Most AI receptionist providers structure their pricing to look competitive at the entry tier, then recover margin through overage rates, feature gating, or per-call billing that punishes longer conversations.
-The tables below calculate your actual monthly bill at three usage levels, using each provider's published rates.
+The tables below calculate your actual monthly bill at three usage levels, using each provider's published rates as of June 2026.

 The Bottom Line

 Which Trillet product is right for you?
-If you run a single business and need an AI receptionist, Trillet's D2C plan starts at $49/month with 150 minutes included.
-If you are an agency reselling AI receptionists to clients, Trillet's white-label platform starts at $99/month with $0.12/minute usage and unlimited sub-accounts.
+If you run a single business and need an AI receptionist, Trillet's D2C plan starts at $49/month with 150 minutes included and $0.20/minute overage.
+If you are an agency reselling AI receptionists to clients, Trillet's white-label platform starts at $99/month (Studio) with $0.12/minute usage.

 Methodology

-All prices are as of April 2026, sourced from each provider's public pricing page.
-Per-call platforms (AIRA, Upfirst, Smith.ai) are converted to estimated minutes using an average call duration of 3 minutes, which is consistent with industry data for small business inbound calls.
+All prices are as of June 2026, sourced from each provider's public pricing page.
+Per-call platforms (AIRA, UpFirst) are converted to estimated minutes using an average call duration of 3 minutes, which is consistent with industry data for small business inbound calls.
 Actual costs on per-call platforms will vary based on your call length mix.
 Overage calculations use each provider's published per-minute or per-call rate applied to minutes beyond what the base plan includes.
+Where a provider offers multiple plans, we use the cheapest path to the target usage level.
+Smith.ai's AI Receptionist is a fully managed flat-rate service rather than a minute-metered plan, so it is shown at its published monthly rate.
 Annual billing discounts are not reflected; all prices are monthly billing rates.

 Cost Comparison at 100 Minutes per Month